FatimaZahraHASBI/Fatima-Zahra-Hasbi-JEE/README.md

 # Fatima-Zahra-Hasbi-JEE
-## This repository contains all my JEE academic projects and exercices
+## This repository contains all my JEE academic projects and exercises

 Each folder contain a report about the project.
 Here you find the links to each report: